ucan-wg/invocation/README.md

 | `called`        | `Ability`    | The ability used                | Yes      |
 | `path`          | `Path`       | Path to the specific output     | No       |

-The above table MUST be serialzied as a tuple.
+The above table MUST be serialized as a tuple.
 In JSON, this SHOULD be represented as an array containing the values (but not keys) sequenced in the order they appear in the table.

 ## 5.2 IPLD Schema